 The AG_LockDataSource() and AG_UnlockDataSource() functions acquire and release the exclusive lock protecting this data source, and are no-ops if thread support is disabled.

-AG_SetByteOrder() configures the byte order to be used by integer read/write operations.
-Accepted parameters are AG_BYTEORDER_BE for big-endian and AG_BYTEORDER_LE for little-endian.
-To determine the byte order of the current architecture, you can use the standard AG_BYTEORDER define (which evaluates to AG_BIG_ENDIAN or AG_LITTLE_ENDIAN).
+AG_SetByteOrder() sets the effective byte order of the stream.
+Integer read/write operations must honor this setting.
+Byte orders are AG_BYTEORDER_BE for big-endian and AG_BYTEORDER_LE for little-endian.
+To determine the byte order of the current architecture, use macro AG_BYTEORDER macro (which evaluates to either AG_BIG_ENDIAN or AG_LITTLE_ENDIAN).

 The AG_DataSourceInit() and AG_DataSourceDestroy() functions are used when implementing new data source types.
 They are used internally by the AG_Open*() and AG_Close*() functions.